Malware Secure Computers

 All this does not occur instantly.

-Cyber attacks are reportedly costing the economies of the world over a Trillion dollars annually, of which Malware is the most common method used for cyber attacks and is forecasted to grow even larger in 2020 - 2022.
+Cyber attacks are reportedly costing the economies of the world over a Trillion dollars annually, of which Malware is a common method used for cyber attacks and is forecasted to grow even larger in 2020 - 2022.
 Our newly developed technology will put a significant dent into that forecasted cyber mayhem.

 Although the current thinking is to detect the presence of a malware, I have felt for several years, there just had to be a better way.